 No matter where you are in the world, finding a psychedelic community group may be easier than you think.
 We offer mentorship programs that include 1-on-1 coaching as well as virtual community groups— allowing you to connect with psychonautic enthusiasts like yourself and really harness all of the long-lasting benefits of psychedelics.

 Interested in connecting with like-minded people in a way that doesn’t require you to travel?
-Schedule a discovery call with one of our coaches and we’ll help you get started.
+Schedule a discovery call with one of our facilitators and we’ll help you get started.

 Traditional Ways to Find a Psychedelic Community Group: How Some Options Fall Short